lpmi-13/chaotic-good/README.md

 ## Provisioning

+### SSO Access

+Because we'll want to grant access to users via SSO on the chaotic-good.org domain, we need SSO set up to do that.
+The flow for configuring Google Workspace and IAM Identity Center is not (currently) automated, so that needs to be done via click-ops, unfortunately.

+However, once that's all set up and working, I highly recommend using the tooling at `granted.dev` to set up the `assume` command for ease of access in both the terminal and the browser.
+I also recommend pairing `aws-sso-util` with this to ease configuration of your profiles locally in `~/.aws/config`.

+### Resources

 This will be fully automated via terraform, and maybe even using terraform cloud, since it's free up to 5 users.
 We also need some way to tear everything down at the end, but still working out the best way to do this (probably just manually from the terraform cloud console).

 _UPDATE:_ For now, this is going to be in separate steps, since I don't feel like fighting ansible with the terraform provisioners, at the moment, and wrapping it all in a shell script is going to effectively get me to one command deploy/configuration anyway.